rudhib2/Matchmaking-Algorithm/README.md

                                                                          **RUNNING**
- - to be able to run the tests, follow the steps :
+ **To be able to run the tests, follow the steps :**
-            - download the folder CS225_Matchmaking
+            1. download the folder CS225_Matchmaking or clone repository to open in VSCode in Docker container
-            - then make a build directory using the command 'mkdir build'
+            2. make a build directory using the command 'mkdir build'
-            - move insdie the build directory using the command 'cd build'
+            3. move inside the build directory using the command 'cd build'
-            - run the command 'cmake' followed by 'make test'
+            4. run the command 'cmake ..' followed by 'make test'
-            - now run './test/ to test all parts of the code
+            5. now run './test' to test all parts of the code